-The Commodity Exchange Act requires a futures commission merchant to segregate all funds received from customers from such futures commission merchant's proprietary assets.
+The Commodity Exchange Act requires an FCM to segregate all funds received from customers from such FCM's proprietary assets.
 If the Commodity Broker fails to segregate customer assets as required, the assets of the Fund might not be fully protected in the event of the Commodity Broker's bankruptcy.
 Furthermore, in the event of the Commodity Broker's bankruptcy, the Fund could be limited to recovering either a pro rata share of all available funds segregated on behalf of the Commodity Broker's combined customer accounts or the Fund may not recover any assets at all, even though certain property specifically traceable to the Fund was held by the Commodity Broker.

 The Commodity Exchange Act requires an approved derivatives clearing organization to segregate all funds and other property received from a clearing member's customers in connection with U.S. futures and options contracts from any funds held at the clearing organization to support the clearing member's proprietary trading.
 Nevertheless, customer funds held at a clearing organization in connection with any futures or options contracts may be held in a commingled omnibus account, which may not identify the name of the clearing member's individual customers.
 With respect to futures and options contracts, a clearing organization may use assets of a non-defaulting customer held in an omnibus account at the clearing organization to satisfy payment obligations of a defaulting customer of the clearing member to the clearing organization.
-In the event of a default of the clearing futures commission merchant's other clients or the clearing futures commission merchant's failure to extend its own funds in connection with any such default, a customer may not be able to recover the full amount of assets deposited by the clearing futures commission merchant with the clearing organization on the customer's behalf.
-In addition, the protections afforded to cleared swaps customer collateral do not guarantee the full return of such collateral in the event of a futures commission merchant's bankruptcy.
+In the event of a default of the clearing FCM's other clients or the clearing FCM's failure to extend its own funds in connection with any such default, a customer may not be able to recover the full amount of assets deposited by the clearing FCM with the clearing organization on the customer's behalf.
+In addition, the protections afforded to cleared swaps customer collateral do not guarantee the full return of such collateral in the event of an FCM's bankruptcy.